 In this Section, we introduce our new distance measure based on the classical Fréchet distance [1].
 We observe that the commonly used similarity measures may not be appropriate for trajectories of moving objects and have a questionable applicability to sptio-temporal indices in the native space.
 To exemplify this, we paraphrase the popular man walking dog example [1] in Figure 1.
 If the Hausdorff distance [2] is used, one can assert that the motion of the man and the dog are always within a distance of ε .
-However, this measure pertains only to the routes of their representative motions [22].
+However, this measure pertains only to the routes of the man and the dog, completely ignoring the dynamics of their representative motions [22].
 As illustrated in Figure 1, the locations of the man and the dog at some time instance can be much larger than ε .
 Popularly, this means that the minimum length of leash is the fine measure of their distance.